 To design a new system, we need to start with the underlying values and principles that define our human purpose.
 These are presently identified by our global society as human rights and obligations.
 Achieving these is what human well-being is all about.
 In summary, the foundational principle of justice includes the right of everyone to human dignity, and to equitable treatment leaving no one behind, with special attention to women, children, the disabled and those otherwise marginalised.
+As a social species, humans cannot fulfil these rights individually, but only through relationships with others, requiring each of us to feel solidarity with everyone else.
 This expresses the fundamental truth that we are one human family and citizens of this planet in all our diversity, above any other more limited identity.

-Following on from this, everyone has the right to the necessities of life such as food, water and shelter, and to the possibility to develop her or his capacity to contribute to human well-being and social advancement.
+Following on from this, everyone has the right to the necessities of life such as food, water, shelter and some source of energy, and to the possibility to develop their capacity to contribute to human well-being and social advancement.
 These should not be conditioned by any artificial limitation such as nationality, ethnicity, religion or place of birth.